wilmeragsgh/adabnn/README.md

 ## Citing this Work

-If you use these implementations for academic research, you are encouraged to cite the following:
+If you use these implementations for academic research, please cite the following:

     @misc{gonzalez2018adabnn,
       author    = {Wilmer Gonzalez},